Cliff Jumping Spots in New England: Risk Notes, Heights, and Depths

 View the next guide

-Updated April 21, 2026.
+Updated June 1, 2026.
 Pool depths change with water levels.
-Never jump from a height you haven't scouted from underwater that same day.
+Never jump from a height you have not scouted from underwater that same day.